 - No rinse is required on food preparation areas or children’s toys

 Even better, these non-toxic disinfectant wipes are still affordable.
 Each container has 160 wipes in it.

 2. Seventh Generation Disinfecting Multi-Surface Wipes

 Another natural option that you may want to consider is the Seventh Generation Disinfecting wipes.
-These are a convenient option that you can use anywhere without rinsing or wiping when the cleaning job is finished.
-You can safely use them on food preparation areas, though you may need to do some pre-cleaning for particularly tough stains and messes.
+These are convenient options that you can use anywhere without rinsing or wiping when the cleaning job is finished.
+You can safely use them in food preparation areas, though you may need to do some pre-cleaning for particularly tough stains and messes.